lightbend/fdp-sample-applications/nwintrusion/README.md

 > The installation process fetches the data required from a pre-configured S3 bucket `fdp-sample-apps-artifacts`.

 Once the installation is complete, the required services and Spark drrivers should be seen available on the DC/OS console.
+One Marathon service will be up named `nwin-transform-data` and there will be 2 Spark drivers - one for Spark Clustering and the other for Batch K-Means.

+## Running the application

+Once the required services are up, we need to kickstart the pipeline by touching the data file already downloaded in the Mesos sandbox area.
+Do an ssh into the node that runs the `nwin-transform-data`, go to the Mesos sandbox area, the path of which can be found if you click on the running process from the Mesos Console (http://<mesos-master>/mesos).
+The folder named `data` will contain the data file.
+Simply do a `touch <filename>` (you may need to sudo for this) and the whole pipeline should start running.

+Data ingested from data file -> Write to topic `nwin` -> `nwin-transform-data` does the transformation into topic `nwout` -> Anomaly detection Spark streaming process does online clustering into topic `nwcls`.
+Parallely on the data from topic `nwout`, a batch k-means process starts that tries to do a batch k-means clustering on the data.

-### Removing the app
+## Removing the application

 Just run `./app-remove.sh`.